Bosnia and Herzegovina–Russia relations: History

-Russian position on post-war reconstruction of Bosnia remains, as at 2008, in line with the Western policy.
+Russian position on post-war reconstruction of Bosnia remains, as of 2008, in line with the Western policy.
 In particular, in October 2007 Russia upheld the Western denial of ethnic voting (defended by the Serbian minority and the government of Serbia).

+In 2022 a number of Russian diplomats declared persona non grata by other countries have relocated to Bosnia and Herzegovina and been accredited, despite being identified with the Russian intelligence and security services.

-During the 2022 Russian invasion of Ukraine, Igor Kalabukhov, Russia’s ambassador to Bosnia and Herzegovina, said that Russia would “react” if Bosnia decides to join NATO, in an apparent reference to using military force.
+During the 2022 Russian invasion of Ukraine, Igor Kalabukhov, Russia's ambassador to Bosnia and Herzegovina, said that Russia would “react” if Bosnia decides to join NATO, in an apparent reference to using military force.